sidwellr/Variations/plotting/plotting.md

 ## polarplot2d_wf
 Plot, in polar coordinates, rho in terms of theta, with 3D extrusion.

-*Note that this is not available in JWildfire version 5.5 and earlier.
-It will be in later versions.*

 Type: 3D blur (DC and colormap options)
 Author: Rick Sidwell
 Date: 22 Apr 2020